-TBP: Change the current constraint regarding picture size in PPS and maximum picture size in SPS as follows:
+Change the current constraint regarding picture size in PPS and maximum picture size in SPS as follows? (paraphrased, additions in italics):

 When RPR is not allowed, the value of pic_width_in_luma_samples and pic_width_in_luma_samples in all PPS in the CLVS shall have the same values, respectively.